 From my experience, I have found that the above method is easy to use and works well at addressing the underlying issue (usually behaviours).

-What do you think, can you make this feedback model work for you?
+What do you think, does providing feedback to employees using the BIFFO model work for you?